fdeloche/audacity-timit/readme.md

 Description
 -----------

-Opens a wave file of the TIMIT database in Audacity and adds the phonetic data from the TIMIT segmentation in Label Tracks.
+Opens a wave file from the TIMIT database in Audacity and adds the phonetic data in Label Tracks thanks to the segmentation provided by TIMIT.

 Scripting